odicforcesounds/The-Challenge/docs/README.md

     - if something is bad and you don't like it, better to focus in something else ( don't let your dream go away )
 - You are included in Monkey [Eternal License](./letters/Eternal_License.md) !
     - "Numeric Expressions that represent value..."
-    - The value in not in the the representation of the value it self but in the relation of what else make the self.
+    - The value in not in the representation of the value it self, but in the relation of what else make the self.
     - **[DEEDS - PATH TO PARADISE](https://odicforcesounds.bandcamp.com/track/deeds-path-to-paradise)**

 # Asking [Dogs and Cats Help](https://odicforcesounds.bandcamp.com/track/dogs-like-to-dance-cats-like-to-watch)